-- (3) In subsection (2), market value means the price normally paid, at the time when the fringe benefit is received by the employee, for the fringe benefit in a sale- - (a) in the open market; and - (b) freely offered; and - (c) made on ordinary trade terms; and - (d) to a member of the public at arm's length. - 31.
+- (3) In subsection (2), market value means the price normally paid, at the time when the fringe benefit is received by the employee, for the fringe benefit in a sale- - (a) in the open market; and - (b) freely offered; and - (c) made on ordinary trade terms; and - (d) to a member of the public at arm's length. - 30.
 Where there is no market value, the Commissioner needs to determine the value of the fringe benefit.
-In the Commissioner's view, valuation in these circumstances should be determined as follows: - Where the crypto-assets are provided to the employee before sale to the public, the employer should use the price at which the crypto-assets will first be sold to the public if such a price has been determined.
-For example, if the crypto-assets will initially be sold to the public as part of an ICO at \$1 per token, crypto-assets provided to employees before the ICO should also be valued at \$1.
+In the Commissioner's view, valuation in these circumstances should be determined as follows: - Where the cryptoassets are provided to the employee before sale to the public, the employer should use the price at which the cryptoassets will first be sold to the public if such a price has been determined.
+For example, if the cryptoassets will initially be sold to the public as part of an ICO at \$1 per token, cryptoassets provided to employees before the ICO should also be valued at \$1.
 Where the first public sale price has not yet been determined, the employer can use a value based on the last arm's length sale price (if applicable).
-For example, if seed capital has been invested in return for a share of crypto-assets, a crypto-asset value could be determined from this.
+For example, if seed capital has been invested in return for a share of cryptoassets, a cryptoasset value could be determined from this. - Where the cryptoassets are provided to the employee after the employer has ceased selling to the public but before there is an established market for the cryptoassets, the employer should use the price at which the cryptoassets were last sold to the public. - If none of the above situations apply, the employer should contact Inland Revenue to discuss their particular situation.